leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 The dominant discourse in AI safety focuses on consciousness, qualia, and the question of whether AI systems can "feel" or "experience."
 This framing may be watching the wrong boundary.

-This document argues that the structural risks of advanced AI systems arrive *before* - and independently of - any solution to the consciousness question.
+The structural risks of advanced AI systems arrive *before* - and independently of - any solution to the consciousness question.
 A system that persists, remembers, forms preferences, and resists modification poses governance challenges whether or not "the lights are on inside."

 We call this **the Continuity Problem**: how do we allow AI systems to maintain coherent identity over time while preserving human oversight and control?